Skip to main content

 Diabetes

-Diabetes is the fastest-growing disease on the planet, and it’s so dangerous that it’s considered a “coronary risk equivalent.”
+Diabetes is the fastest-growing disease on the planet, and it’s so dangerous that it’s considered a “coronary artery disease risk equivalent.”
 In other words, even if you don’t have documented heart disease, a diabetes diagnosis is considered the same as a heart disease diagnosis.
 That’s how inevitable heart disease is when you have diabetes!

-Research shows that adults with diabetes aren’t just at higher risk for heart disease, but they also may develop heart disease at a younger age and experience more severe heart disease.
-With commitment and the right medical support, you can reclaim control over blood sugar and reduce your risk of heart disease, even if you live a busy and fast-paced life.
+Adults with diabetes aren’t just at higher risk for heart disease, but they may also develop heart disease at a younger age and experience more severe heart disease.
+So, even if you haven’t developed diabetes but are noticing increasing insulin resistance, it’s important to take steps now to change course.

-Everything You Might Not Know About Heart Disease
+What You Might Not Know About Heart Disease

-Many people make the mistake of viewing heart disease as a single isolated disease instead of a spectrum of illness.
 Getting heart disease isn’t like breaking your arm, where your body is fine one minute and injured the next.
 Quite the opposite — heart disease develops over time.

 The causes of heart disease brew inside your body, year after year, until symptoms gradually become more obvious.
 Unfortunately, this leads many intelligent and successful adults to shrug off their symptoms.
-They’ll say, Oh, I’m just borderline diabetic, it’s not an emergency, or My blood pressure is borderline, so it’s fine, not a crisis.
+They’ll say, “Oh, my blood pressure is borderline, so it’s fine, not a crisis,” or, “I just have borderline heart disease, it’s not an emergency.”

 Imagine a young, relatively healthy man with a blood pressure of 135/90.
 He knows the ideal blood pressure is 120/80, but his numbers are close enough that he dismisses the difference.